watson-intu/self-sdk/docs/workshops-devcon/2/lab-docs/workshop_2.md

   3. Click **View Credentials** for your newly created Conversation service.
   4. Copy the values for your `password` and `username` and paste them into a new text file in your favourite text editor.
 You will need these credentials in Section 4 below. **Leave this browser window open.**

-### B. Importing a workspace into the Conversation service
+### B. Importing the example "Self-Dialog" workspace into the Conversation service

 To complete this task, you must download the **Intu Starter Kit**, which contains a complete Conversation service workspace **Self-Dialog** that you need for this workshop.

+**Important:** Should you wish to use your own **custom** Conversation workspace, please skip down and follow the instructions in **Challenge: Using your own custom Conversation workspace with Intu** below.

 1. Open a new browser window and [log in to the Intu Gateway](https://rg-gateway.mybluemix.net/).

 1. Click **DOWNLOADS** on the left hand side navigation bar.

 2. Click on the big download arrow for **Download Intu Starter Kit**.
 Extract the contents of the zip file into a working directory and take note of this so that you know where to find it in step 7 below. **Note:** The directory that you select for this starter kit does not matter; it contains only the `intu-workspace-full.json` file required in step 7 below and a `readme.txt` file.

 3. Return to the Conversation service window in Bluemix (left open in your browser in step 4 above), and select **Manage**.

 4. Click **Launch tool**.
 You are directed to the Watson Conversation page.
 Click **Log in with IBM ID** if you see this window.

 5. **Do not create a new workspace.** Click the **Import** icon next to the green **Create +** button.

 6. Click **Choose a file**, navigate to the directory where you extracted the Intu Starter Kit in step 2, select the `intu-workspace-full.json` file, and click **Import**.
 Keep the default settings so that you import everything.
 The workspace titled **Self-Dialog** is imported and is displayed on the Workspaces page.

 ## 2. Customizing the greeting